 To get there, catch their hotel shuttle from either terminal, or take a stroll from the Domestic Terminal, and follow the same steps back to the terminal the next day after a nights’ hibernation.

-If you don’t have to race back to the terminal for a morning departure, swap your king bed for a daybed and catch some rays poolside.
+If you don’t have to race back to the terminal for a morning departure, swap your king bed for a daybed and catch some rays at the rooftop resort-style pool.

 Novotel Brisbane Airport